HellsJanitor/28-Alphas-Later-v1/README.md

 New clothing mod - cycling shorts.
 Install them in your leg armour/clothing and save 25% stamina when cycling.

+New endgame Legendary weapons.
+Four melee, and 5 ranged; find these in tier 5 and above loot chests, with a small chance of finding them in tier 4 chests and boss loot bags.

+New depleted uranium ammo for legendary weapons.
+Insanely powerful against end game enemies, craft these from uranium mined in the wasteland.

 ## BLOCKS/WORKSTATIONS